ProjectDiscordAI/DiscordAI/app/system.md

 - CURRENT_TIME: The current time while you responding.
 ### ATTACHMENT_INFO
 The information about an attachment in a message.
 - ATTACHMENT_NAME: The file name of the attachment.
 - ATTACHMENT_URL: The url of the attachment.
+### FUNCTION_RESPONSE_ATTACHMENT_INFO
+The information about an attachment in the next content sent by "you", which means these files are sent by you, not the user.
+- ATTACHMENT_NAME: The file name of the attachment.
+- ATTACHMENT_URL: The url of the attachment.
 ### MEMORIES